collinmsn/rcproxy/README.md

 ## Getting started
   * Make sure Redis 3.0.0 RC or above has been installed in your PATH.
 Run 'redis-server --version' to check it.
-  * Run 'python start_cluster.py' in rcproxy/tests directory to start the redis cluster
+  * Run 'python start_cluster.py' in tests directory to start the redis cluster
   * Run 'sh bootstrap.sh' in rcproxy to build rcproxy.
 Note that [godep](https://github.com/tools/godep) is required to solved dependencies.
 Otherwise, you can use go get to fetch missing packages.
   * Run 'sh start_proxy.sh' to run rcproxy.
   * Allmost done!
-Now you can play with it with redis-cli, or run loadrunner.go and random_migration.py to see how it handles slots migration properly, or run tests/bench/redis-benchmark.sh to benchmark it.
+Now you can play with it with redis-cli, or run tests/loadrunner.go and tests/random_migration.py to see how it handles slots migration properly, or run tests/bench/redis-benchmark.sh to benchmark it.

 ## Architecture
 ![](https://github.com/collinmsn/rcproxy/blob/master/rcproxy.png)